 Here is a list of the 15 qualities of a team leader who will succeed with his/her team.

-- Gives plenty of feedback
+- Gives Feedback

 Collaboration makes a great leader.
 As John Ritchie said in Business Matters: "Effective internal communication helps to ensure that all members of the organization are working collaboratively towards a common goal."
 The key word is "collaboration."
 While a lot of team members may know what their job description is, they must also understand why their work matters to the company.
 That is the reason why they must share their work and ideas with co-workers and managers.